whitphx/vscode-emacs-mcx/README.md

 Indicates whether `M-<digit>` (the `emacs-mcx.digitArgument` command) is enabled.
 Set `false` when `M-<digit>` conflicts with some other necessary commands.
 See https://github.com/whitphx/vscode-emacs-mcx/issues/1208 for the background.

+### `emacs-mcx.lineMoveVisual`

+When true, line-move moves point by visual lines (same as an Emacs variable line-move-visual).

 ### `emacs-mcx.debug.*`

 Configurations for debugging.